-Teachers who are asked to relocate classrooms after May 31 or within a 2-week time period during the school term, without a change in curriculum, will be reimbursed for up to 10 hours of pay at a rate of \$15.00 per hour.
+Teachers who are asked to relocate classrooms on non-contract days, without a change in curriculum, will be reimbursed for up to 10 hours of pay at a rate of \$15.00 per hour.

 Logs of hours worked shall be submitted to the building principal.
 Payment will be made with the next regularly scheduled payroll.